Olivia Newton-John: Residences and citizenship

-Although principally raised in Australia, Newton-John remained a British subject through her childhood and did not formally become an Australian citizen until 1981 with an application that was expedited by the then prime minister, Malcolm Fraser.
+Although principally raised in Australia, Newton-John remained a British subject throughout her childhood.
+She initially pursued Australian citizenship in 1981 with an application that Prime Minister Malcolm Fraser was asked to expedite.
+However, she finally became an Australian citizen in 1994.

-After relocating from Britain to America in 1974, Newton-John set up residence in Malibu, California, where for 40 years she owned several properties, including a horse ranch and beach houses.
+After relocating from England to the United States in late 1974, Newton-John set up residence in Malibu, California, where for 35 years she owned various real estate, including a horse ranch and several beachfront properties.

 In June 2009, Newton-John and her second husband, John Easterling, purchased a new $4.1 million home in Jupiter Inlet, Florida.
-In 2013, a contractor named Christopher Pariseleti committed suicide on the estate, which at the time was up for sale.
-Following the death on the premises, the property lingered on and off the market for two years but was eventually sold in 2015 to a Swedish advertising executive for $5.1 million.
+In 2013, while renovations were being done on the property and the couple was not there, a contractor committed suicide on the estate, which at the time was up for sale.
+Following the death on the premises, Newton-John and Easterling bought a nearby condo; their larger home lingered on and off the market for two years but was eventually sold in 2015 to a Swedish advertising executive for $5 million.

 In 2015, the couple purchased a $5.3 million, 12-acre horse ranch in the Santa Ynez Valley outside Santa Barbara.
-It was offered for sale in 2019 but not sold, and she was living there at the time of her death.
+Her widower sold the estate, known as Indian Way, in early 2025 for $7.9 million.